How do I delay my period?

 What's the lowdown?

-• If you’re on a certain type of combined contraceptive pill, you can delay your period by taking two packets back to back.
+If you’re on a certain type of combined contraceptive pill, you can delay your period by taking more than one packet back to back.

-• For those not on the combined pill, a GP or pharmacist could prescribe you a medication called norethisterone which contains a synthetic progestogen hormone.
+For those not on the combined pill, a GP or pharmacist could prescribe you a medication called norethisterone or medroxyprogesterone which contains a synthetic progestogen hormone.

 Certain forms of contraception, such as the injection or the hormonal coil, are known to make periods lighter or stop them altogether